sascha2000/gporter/README.md

 # gporter
-Setting and reading POIs on a GPORTER GP-102 GPS device for geocaching or other purposes
+Setting and reading POIs on a GPORTER GP-102 GPS device for geocaching or other purposes.

 ## Intention
 I bought GPORTER GP-102 device for geocaching.
 Sadly the included windows software does not allow to set POIs.
 So the device became pretty useless for geocaching.